Portrait of Michele Ciacciofera, ph. Roberto Leoni

 Michele Ciacciofera

-His work is characterised by the use of a variety of media: from painting to sculpture – using ceramics, glass, bronze, stone and assemblages of materials – to drawing and sound.
+Michele Ciacciofera (Nuoro, 1969) lives and works in Paris.
+His work is characterized by the use of a variety of media, from drawing to painting, from sound to sculpture created using ceramics, glass, bronze, stone, and assemblages of diverse materials.

 Opere